 Theme camps are pretty much survival units and your family at Burning Man.
 You live together, eat together, party together and work together.
 Joining a camp comes with a lot of benefits and responsibilities.
 Read about Theme Camps at Burning Man to know what to expect, how things work and how to join them.

 Of course all of these preparations cost something.
-On top of the evident cost such as food, there are other less visible costs such as transport and storage of the camp’s items.
+On top of the evident costs such as food, there are other less visible costs such as transport and storage of the camp’s items.
 All costs are summed up and then divided among members.
-At our camp it cost about $190 per person but at another friends camp it has $2000 per person.
+At our camp it cost about $190 per person which is very low for BM’s standarts.
+Our other friends at another camp were paying $2000 per person.

 4. Year-Long Preparations by Camps

-If you choose to join a camp, a year-long preparation process awaits you.
-As you know, at Burning Man the performances and events are organized by participants.
-It is part of the gifting culture here.
-So the camps spend a significant amount of time and money on the gifts they will offer to the Burning Man family.
+If you are in a camp, a year-long preparation process awaits you.
+As you know, at Burning Man the performances and events are organized by the participants, mostly by the camps.
+It is a part of the gifting culture here.

 In addition to these collective efforts, the following are the preparations you must do on your own: